-To find an in-network pharmacy, you can look in your Pharmacy Directory, visit our website (networkhealth.com/find-a-pharmacy) or call our member experience team (phone numbers are printed on the back cover of this booklet).
+To find an in-network pharmacy, you can look in your Pharmacy Directory, visit our website (networkhealth.com/find-a-pharmacy), and/or call our member experience team.

 You may go to any of our in-network pharmacies.
-However, your costs may be even less for your covered drugs if you use an in-network pharmacy that offers preferred cost sharing rather than an in-network pharmacy that offers standard cost sharing.
+Some of our in-network pharmacies provide preferred cost sharing, which may be lower than the cost sharing at a pharmacy that offers standard cost sharing.
 The Pharmacy Directory will tell you which of the in-network pharmacies offer preferred cost sharing.
-You can find out more about how your out-of-pocket costs could be different for different drugs by contacting us.
-If you switch from one in-network pharmacy to another, and you need a refill of a drug you have been taking, you can ask either to have a new prescription written by a provider or to have your prescription transferred to your new in-network pharmacy.
+Contact us to find out more about how your out-of-pocket costs could vary for different drugs.